matiasballester/minesweeper-api/README.md

 ## Important Notes

 API was created using RestController to handle rest api calls.
-Once the request is validated (user's input validation), a service is taking care of calling to the domain objects to accomplish the game's logic, and the game's data persistance.
-Game's data is persisted using a JPA crud repository:
+Once the request is validated (user's input validation), a service is taking care of calling to the domain objects to accomplish the game's logic.
+Once the game logic is ready it's persisted using a JPA crud repository:

 - userName: user's identification
+- board: json that contains user's actions
+- state: game states (ACTICE, VICTORY, LOST)
 - startTime: when the game was started
 - endTime: when the game is finished (only win or loss)
-- board: json that contains user's actions

 ## Features implemented